What are Today’s Young Entrepreneurs Doing Wrong?

 6. People

 People are the new currency.
 Involve people, especially those around you, because ultimately they’re your customers.
-Seek their opinion, listen and soldier on knowing that no man has succeeded by becoming an island.
+Ask for their opinion, listen with an open mind, and keep moving forward.
+No one finds success by going it alone.

 7. Perception

 This is the ability to see an opportunity where others don’t.
 Bata Shoe Company is the best example in this regard.
-Bata shops can be found all over Africa, even in the most remote parts.
-The story behind it is that by the end of the 19th century, Africa was opening up its market.
+Bata shops are spread across Africa, even in some of the most remote corners.
+The story goes back to the late 19th century, when Africa began opening up its markets to the world.

 This history is repeating itself in Africa.
 In a continent that’s largely underdeveloped the opportunities are so immense that even Bill Gates was heard quoting recently at the annual Nelson Mandela Day; “Demographically, Africa is the world’s youngest continent, and its youth can be the source of special dynamism”.